Protecting coastal strongholds

-The Oregon Coast represents the largest regional sanctuary in the lower 48 for wild fish.
-Wild Salmon Center is strengthening this great collection of stronghold rivers from headwaters to sea in order to recover Oregon Coast coho populations and eventually remove them from the federal endangered species list.
-We work with public, private, and nonprofit partners to protect headwaters forests, conserve lowland streams and wetlands, and reduce competition between hatchery fish and wild fish.
+The Oregon Coast represents the largest regional sanctuary for wild fish in the lower 48.
+Wild Salmon Center is strengthening this great collection of stronghold rivers from headwaters to sea in order to recover Oregon Coast salmon and steelhead populations.
+We work with public, private, and nonprofit partners to protect headwaters forests, conserve and restore lowland streams and wetlands, and reduce competition between hatchery fish and wild fish.

 Creating coastal sanctuaries for wild fish

 Wild Salmon Center believes hatcheries play an important role producing salmon for recreational and commercial harvest.
 But to protect diverse runs of wild fish, we should prevent the spread of hatcheries into rivers that support important wild salmon populations.

 On the Oregon Coast, WSC has worked with public agencies and scientists to help establish the largest network of wild fish areas south of Canada.
 In 2014, Oregon set policy establishing “Wild Fish Emphasis Areas” on roughly half of the watersheds between the Rogue River and Columbia.
 And in 2021, the state expanded the network into southern Oregon.